Saquibirtiza/ClusterFed/readme.md

     - Any other relevant parameters

-2. Run the training script:
+2. Run the training script using:

   ```bash
   python main.py